La Maison Rouge:

 Crêt de Roc: A Neighborhood unlike any other

-Historically a district of gunsmiths and ribbon makers, the Crêt de Roc hill is representative of the Saint-Etienne landscape and heritage.
+Historically a district of gunsmiths and ribbon makers, the Crêt de Roc hill is representative of Saint-Étienne’s landscape and heritage.
 This hilly area, close to downtown, is atypical and cosmopolitan.

-A lot of local initiatives exist, focused on social economy and the environment.
+A lot of local initiatives coexist here, focused on social economy and the environment.

-In particular, La Maison Rouge partners with Rues du Développement durable, an organisation that renovates former commercial buildings to help establish new business and social activities in the area.
+In particular, La Maison Rouge has partnered with Rues du Développement durable, an organisation that renovates former commercial buildings to help establish new businesses and social activities in the area.
 The Crêt de Roc also hosts the first eco-district of the city, and the first shared habitat.

-Staying at La Maison Rouge, you will discover Saint-Etienne in a different way!
+By staying at La Maison Rouge, you will discover Saint-Étienne in a different way!

 A big thank you to all the volunteers who have participated to the renovation : Marius, Jean, Marion, Philippe, Raymond, Virginie, Natacha, Maxime, Manue, Geoffrey, Noëllie, Cécile, Luc, Nadège, Lise, Mathieu, Ludwig, Saïd, Laurent, Jérôme, Yoan, Matthieu, Ali, Pierre-Jean, the AFPA interns and their advisors.
 The project has benefited from the financial support of the Rhône-Alpes Auvergne Region and the Loire Department.
 We thank them warmly.
 Thanks to Leo Virieu for the development of our graphic design.
 Thanks to Tony for reviewing the English version of the web site.